 As soon as you walk through the gates to study at Homerton College you become a lifelong member.
-As a College we warmly welcome involvement in the community, and this doesn't stop when you graduate.
-We want to continue supporting you through your career and in turn kindly ask our alumni to remember us fondly and give back where they can.
+As a College we warmly welcome your involvement in the community, and this doesn't stop when you graduate.
+We are here to support you throughout your career and in turn hope that you will feel a long-term connection to Homerton and give back if you feel able to do so.

 Our priorities are:

 The COVID-19 Emergency - We cannot yet know the many ways in which this crisis will affect our students’ finances, but the evidence is already there that for some the effect is very hard indeed.
 We have today launched an Emergency Hardship Appeal for funds to support them.

 Student support - Hardship grants to help meet living expenses, to prevent any student dropping out of their course due to financial reasons; as well as academic support such as bursaries and funding for internships, and access to counselling when necessary.